ulfurinn/wongi-engine/README.md

 #### `action class`, `action do |token| ... end`

 This works almost exactly like using the `action` action directly in a rule, but gives it a more meaningful alias.
-Arguments to `initialize`, however, are taken from the action's invocation in `make`, not definition.
+Arguments to `initialize`, however, are taken from the action's invocation in `make`, not the definition.

 A useful pattern is having specialised named collectors, defined like this: